puppetlabs/puppet-docs/source/references/3.0.1/type.markdown

   Overrides more specific time of day/week settings.

 target
-: Where the cron job should be stored.
-For crontab-style entries this is the same as the user and defaults that way.
-  Other providers default accordingly.
+: The username that will own the cron entry.
+Defaults to the value of $USER for the shell that invoked Puppet, or root if $USER is empty.

 user
 : The user to run the command as.
 This user must